nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 - Executes user commands using the  `Logic`  component.
 - Displays text-based command results in to the user via `MainOutput` or `SecondaryOutput`.
 - Display ​daily calendar of the user via `DailyCalender`.

+### 4.4 Commons Component
+Classes used by multiple components are in the [`commons`](/src/main/java/compal/commons) package.
+It contains 2 important classes: [`Compal`](/src/main/java/compal/commons/Compal.java) and [`Messages`](/src/main/java/compal/commons/Messages.java).

+`Compal.java` creates an instance of `Ui`, `Storage`, `TaskList` and `ParserManager`.
+Other classes will then use `Compal` to call on the aforementioned classes for different method invocations.

+In addition, `Compal` contains the `viewReminder` method, which will be called when the GUI is initialised.
+This provides the user with the reminders set or due within 7 days.

+`Messages.java` contains all the error messages that will be printed on the GUI when the user has made an error in their input.
+This will notify the user to check what he/she has keyed in the command box, and make necessary adjustments.

 ### 4.6.
 Model Component